kelvinleung/vue-draggie/README.md

 ### Installation

-Use npm to download vue-draggie (Still working on it.):
+Use npm to download vue-draggie:

 ```
 npm install vue-draggie --save